subhankarde/springboot-consul-kubernetes/README.md

-## This project is built on Google Kubernetes Engine using Hashicorp Consul
+## This Spring Boot is built on Google Kubernetes Engine using Hashicorp Consul

+# Steps